ruchithelamp/urbanPVoptimization/README.md

 All materials are public records.

-"how to access the data or explaining who owns the data.
-Licenses for data use and redistribution are respected."
+"Licenses for data use and redistribution are respected."